quasarframework/quasar-framework.org/source/components/search.md

 title: Search (Textfield)
 ---
-The Search component offers the users an input field with additional features for searching purposes.
+The Search component offers the user an input field with additional features for searching purposes.
 For autocomplete functionality, also refer to [QAutocomplete](/components/autocomplete.html) documentation.
 <input type="hidden" data-fullpage-demo="forms/search">

 Works well with [QField](/components/field.html) for additional functionality such as a helper, error message placeholder and many others.